ethiccinema/qtmypaint/README.md

     MPHandler *mypaint = MPHandler::handler();

-Set the size of your drwaing surface :
+Set the size of your drawing surface :

     mypaint->setSurfaceSize(QSize(640, 480));